 "We have long been advocates of using equities as signals for trading FX," they wrote in a note to clients.
-The concept is that when a stock index like the Nikkei or the FTSE 100 is rising, it's a good time to go long the British pound or the yen, respectively, since "outperforming equities attract higher inflows," and "these portfolio flows then provide support for the currency."
+The concept is that when a stock index like the or the is rising, it's a good time to go long the British pound or the , respectively, since "outperforming equities attract higher inflows," and "these portfolio flows then provide support for the currency."

 The BofA strategists point to long-term success with this approach - but the lately, the markets have not been cooperating.

 Countries desperate to weaken their currencies are planning or implementing new measures, and while that excites stock investors and sends equities higher, it's also weakening their currency.
 A weaker pound trade-weighted index has supported a FTSE 100 rise.
 And so far this year in Japan, "the 20% weakening of the JPY has supported the 30% appreciation the Nikkei 225," the strategists say.

 The good news for forex investors is that the strategists say a return to normal patterns is imminent.
 "Following the G7 and G20 meetings, G10 countries in particular are unlikely to actively/verbally coerce currency movement in the future," they say.